An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Convergence of the Ritz vector

-Notice that, given a general (not necessarily Ritz) approximation $(\mu,\widetilde{x})$ to the simple eigenpair $(\lambda_*,x_*)$ of \eqref{NEP}, its residual norm $\|T(\mu)\widetilde{x}\|$ is a posteriori computable.
-In terms of $\|T(\mu)\widetilde{x}\|$, the following theorem establishes an error bound for $\sin\angle(x_*,\widetilde{x})$, which extends Theorem 3.1 of \cite{Jia1999} and Theorem 6.1 of \cite{Jia2001} to the NEP case and applies to the Rayleigh--Ritz method and the refined Rayleigh--Ritz method described previously.
+Notice that, for a given (not necessarily Ritz) approximation $(\mu,\widetilde{x})$ to $(\lambda_*,x_*)$, its residual norm $\|T(\mu)\widetilde{x}\|$ is a posteriori computable.
+In terms of $\|T(\mu)\widetilde{x}\|$, the following theorem establishes an error bound for $\sin\angle(\widetilde{x},x_*)$, which extends Theorem 3.1 of \cite{Jia1999} and Theorem 6.1 of \cite{Jia2001} to the NEP case and applies to the Rayleigh--Ritz method and the refined Rayleigh--Ritz method described in section 1.